ConnahHarris/Tennis_Match_Outcome_Prediction/README.md

 ## Data

-The data is sourced from the publically available Jeff Sackmann ATP database [Jeff Sackmann ATP database](https://github.com/JeffSackmann), which contains detailed match-level data for professional tennis matches.
+The data is sourced from the publically available [Jeff Sackmann ATP database](https://github.com/JeffSackmann), which contains detailed match-level data for professional tennis matches.

 ## Feature Engineering